Functional Systems Integration (fSI)

 Well, I made it up; and even I’m not sure exactly what it is.
 For starters, I strive to cultivate mindful observation, systems thinking, and strategic integration.
 I suppose Functional Systems Integration is what I’m calling a philosophy that encompasses the complex systems of progressing toward ideal outcomes in any situation, in a practical and efficient manner.

 In order to determine an ideal outcome, you must be aware of the best option.
 In order to progress with the best option, you must be able to implement the proper procedures.
-Thus, the aim of a Functional Systems Integrator is to cultivate the knowledge and abilities to determine and execute the best process to proceed toward optimal results.
+Thus, the aim of a Functional Systems Integrator is to develop the knowledge and abilities to determine and execute the best process to proceed toward optimal results.